Webbanner

 Fact sheet

-When hospitals fall victim to hackers, lives are at stake.
-Technology facilitates modern medicine, but at the same time, it forces such institutions to rely more and more on new techniques to secure their networks.
-"Every hospital is doing its utmost to make its staff more aware of today's digital dangers," says Filip Goyens, DPO at UZA (University Hospital Antwerp), "and we are doing so by putting Phished at the centre of our strategy."
+When hospitals fall victim to hackers, lives are at risk.
+Technology enables modern medicine but also forces these institutions to adopt new techniques to secure their networks.
+"Every hospital is doing its utmost to make its staff more aware of today's digital threats," says Filip Goyens, DPO at UZA (University Hospital Antwerp), "and we are doing so by putting Phished at the centre of our strategy."

 Saving lives

-Organisations that are hit by ransomware or other malware often have two options: pay a ransom and regain control of their network, or be patient and wait for IT to free the network through backups.
-These are not reassuring options for healthcare institutions: they are organisations where money is usually spent on those who need it most, and if the waiting period is too long, consequences can be severe.
-The term 'critical infrastructure' takes on an extra dimension in such environments.
+Organizations hit by ransomware or other malware often face two options: pay a ransom to regain control of their network, or wait for IT to restore systems from backups.
+Neither option is reassuring for healthcare institutions—organizations where budgets are typically directed toward patient care.
+And if the waiting period is too long, the consequences can be severe.
+In such environments, the term “critical infrastructure” takes on an even greater meaning.

-"We have, certainly in the past two years, been working hard to put cyber awareness higher on the agenda," says Goyens.
-"We regularly consult with DPOs of various hospitals and share best practices - e-health is certainly not unknown to us.
-The recent hacks of large hospitals (e.g. Tournai and Mol) show that it is really necessary.
-Of course, every hospital places its own emphasis and we do that by using the Phished platform."
+“Over the past two years, we’ve worked hard to put cyber awareness higher on the agenda,” says Goyens.
+“We regularly consult with DPOs from various hospitals and share best practices—e-health is certainly not new to us.
+The recent hacks of large hospitals, such as those in Tournai and Mol, show just how necessary this work is.
+Of course, every hospital has its own focus, and for us, that means using the Phished platform.”

-In those two years, the UZA underwent a major change in its cyber awareness policy.
-Whereas in the past it used traditional means of information such as brochures and the quarterly staff magazine, today it is resolutely going digital.
-Goyens: "We have been using screensavers on the computers on our network for some time now to quickly disseminate useful information, as well as with phishing and ransomware prevention, but we noticed that a lot of people were still susceptible to these practices."
+Over the past two years, UZA has made a major shift in its cyber awareness policy.
+In the past, it relied on traditional communication tools such as brochures and the quarterly staff magazine; today, it is fully embracing digital channels.
+“We’ve been using screensavers on our network computers for some time to quickly share useful information, including phishing and ransomware prevention tips,” says Goyens.
+“But we noticed that many people were still vulnerable to these tactics.”

-"Not that we were already experiencing major incidents," Goyens explains, "but we did have small incidents in the past that we were, fortunately, able to fix quickly.
-As a healthcare institution, however, we did not want to wait for a major hack to befall us.
-That's why we already did an external audit two years ago: the result encouraged us once again to look for a structural solution."
+“It’s not that we were facing major incidents,” Goyens explains, “but we did have smaller ones in the past that we were fortunate to resolve quickly.
+As a healthcare institution, however, we didn’t want to wait for a major hack to strike.
+That’s why we commissioned an external audit two years ago—the results reinforced our decision to look for a structural solution.
+We now rely on the algorithm to train our colleagues, and the numbers prove it works.”

-A good result on phishing simulations reinforces our feeling that we are taking our responsibility.
-Moreover, we can now react even more quickly if we notice that an employee, or even an entire department, needs extra support.
-Furthermore, we rely on the algorithm to train our colleagues; the figures prove that it works."
+Strong results in phishing simulations reinforce our confidence that we’re meeting our responsibilities,” says Goyens.
+“We can now respond even faster if we see that an employee—or even an entire department—needs extra support.
+And we continue to rely on the algorithm to train our colleagues; the data proves it works.”

 Conclusion

-Phished plays an important role in the realisation of these plans thanks to the automated phishing simulations, in-depth reporting and automatic staff updating - after all, scalability is an important factor in large organisations.
+Phished plays an important role in bringing these plans to life through its automated phishing simulations, in-depth reporting, and automatic staff updates—after all, scalability is a critical factor for large organizations.